Skip to main content

 plate of delicious risotto with scallops, black truffles and asparragus

-• Since summer black truffles are the less expensive of the bunch, you can be more creative.
-Basically follow the instructions for winter black truffles, but feel free to experiment with different truffle recipes and ingredients, always remembering the flavor will be much more subtle than the winter variety, so it won't be as spectacular.
+Since they are the less expensive of the bunch, you can be more creative.
+Basically, follow the instructions for winter black truffles, but feel free to experiment with different truffle recipes and ingredients, always remember the flavor will be much more subtle than the winter variety, so it won't be as spectacular.

 Cooking with Summer White Truffles